liuwf-feige/RGCAT/README.md

 ## Usage

-Run it without any parameter, it will print usage on the screen.
-You can also use help command `pmprimer --help|-h` to show usage message.
+Run it without any parameter `perl RGCAT.pl`, it will print usage on the screen.
+You can also use help command `perl RGCAT.pl --help|-h` to show usage message.

 This program calls minimap2 to do alignment between query and target/reference assemblies.
 To filter misalignment, the program does both of query-to-target and target-to-query alignments, filters secondary alignments, and only keeps alignments overlapped in both of query-to-target and target-to-query alignments.
 Moreover, the query sequence file, query gff file, and contig prefix of query should be in the same order.
 In default, The program will create a subdir inside outdir and generate chain, vcf and bed files for both of query-to-target and target-to-query alignments.
 To achieve a better vcf transfromation in liftvcf, we used chain and vcf files for both of query-to-target and target-to-query alignments.